 How to Add Soft/Hard Subtitles and Remove Subtitles with HandBrake

 The more you use HandBrake, the more you will discover its mightiness.
 Not only can it rip DVDs, Blu-rays, and transcode viceos, but also gives you a full control over subtitles.
-It can help you add soft and hard coded subtitles to movies, rip discs with subtitles, and remove subtitles from videos.
+It can help you add soft, hard coded subtitles, open or closed captions to movies, rip discs with subtitles, and remove subtitles from videos.

 This article is a complete guide on how to manage subtitles with HandBrake.
 Besides, we' ll show you how to troubleshoot some common errors, such as HandBrake subtitles not showing up and HandBrake subtitles burn in greyed out.

 Part 1: How to Add Soft, Hard Subtitles or Captions with HandBrake

 HandBrake allows you to add both soft coded and hard coded subtitles, as well as open captions (aka. hard code captions) and closed captions (saved as .srt file format).
 Soft subtitles means that the subtitles appear as separate selectable tracks and can be turned on or off.
 Yet, hardcoded subtitles are written onto the image permanently and cannot be turned off.

 Now let's download, install, and open HandBrake.
 Once done, follow our guide below to embed subtitles or captions to movie with HandBrake.

 Step 1.
 Select the video you want to add subtitles to.
 Then HandBrake will scan your video immediately.
 If you import DVD or Blu-ray, you will also need to specify the title and chapters you want to rip.
 Note: